tlor0026/Module-1-Challenge/README.md

 USAGE
 Please visit https://github.com/tlor0026/Module-1-Challenge for the HTML and CSS files.

+Though there are many subtle changes made to the site, below we've highlighted some main changes with our page and screen shots to accompany them.
+Please take your time to review the site entirely to catch all the changes!

 1. Our Company Name :Title
 ![alt text](Develop/assets/images/Horseon%20Title.PNG)
 2. Navigation Bar: clicking on each link will bring you to its designated area.